srl-ethz/mobilerack-interface/SoftTrunk/include/fmt/README.md

 // s == "The answer is 42."
 ```

-`std::format` is natively supported in C++20, but in the meantime use this library
+`std::format` is natively supported in C++20, but in the meantime use this library.
+Drake uses fmt internally, so if Drake is imported, fmt can be used without setting these files up